Cale/open-hamclock-backend/README.md

 OHB provides faithful replacements for the data feeds and map assets that HamClock depends on — built by operators, for operators.

+All maps are generated on your own self hosted hardware.
+VOACAP is in work.

 > This project is not affiliated with HamClock or its creator,
 > Elwood Downey, WB0OEW.
 > We extend our sincere condolences to the Downey family.